EdwardDeaver/DwitterCreations/README.md

 # DwitterCreations
 These are my creations on Dwitter.
-Dwitter is a demoscene javscript website that forces you to make Javascript animations inside a 140 character limit
+Dwitter is a demoscene javscript website that forces you to make Javascript animations inside a 140 character limit.

+These draw on a html5 canvas using JavaScript